Joe Jordan (musician)

 Joseph Taylor Jordan (February 11, 1882 – September 11, 1971) was an American pianist, composer, real estate investor, and music publisher.
+He wrote over 2000 songs and arranged for notable people such as Florenz Ziegfeld, Orson Welles, Louis Armstrong, Eddie Duchin, Benny Goodman, and others.

 Early life and education

-Jordan was born in Cincinnati, Ohio, grew up in St. Louis, Missouri, and received musical training at the Lincoln Institute (now Lincoln University) in Jefferson City, Missouri.
+Jordan was born on February 11, 1882, in Cincinnati, Ohio.
+He grew up in St. Louis, Missouri, and received musical training at the Lincoln Institute (now Lincoln University) in Jefferson City, Missouri.

 Career

 In 1900, Jordan performed as fiddler and percussionist with the Taborian Band of St. Louis.
 He also appeared with Tom Turpin, Sam Patterson, and Louis Chauvin in a singing four piano act.
 In 1902, he went to New York City to collaborate with Ernest Hogan, known in show business as "The Unbleached American".